cgao3/cgao3.github.io/docs/about.md

 I am interested in various aspects of artificial intelligence.
 My current research focus is mainly **application-driven**.
-Our current work are centered at using AI/ML algorithms for hardware/software optimization.
+Our current work is centered on using AI/ML algorithms for hardware/software optimization, empowering [edge AI](https://www.ibm.com/think/topics/edge-ai).